Please watch our tutorial video for a quick overview:

 You can further adjust the width and height of your image manually and adjust the alignment on the form.

 You can incorporate a weblink for your image, in case you want to your guests to visit a specific event landing page, company or venue website, etc.

-As with the Image section(s), set up the Internal Label and Show on all Pages options as you need.
+As with the Image section(s), set up the Internal Label and Show when form is closed options as you need.

 The Rich Text Editor enables you to: